Teaching English in Mexico allows ESL teachers the option of teaching in a new and culturally-rich country, that is still close to home.

 When crossing the American border into Mexico, visitors are required to purchase a Mexico Vehicle Permit.
 In order to get this permit, a teacher will need to present the vehicle's ownership and registration.
 If the vehicle does not belong to the driver, they will need to present a letter stating that the owner offers permission of the vehicle's usage, and offer a valid passport.
 American and Canadian driver's licenses are valid in Mexico.

 Understanding a nation's etiquette is a very important element in achieving career success and the ability to make new friends.

 Below are some commonly used Spanish words and phrases that will be useful during an ESL teacher's first days in Mexico:

-Many would be surprised to find out what common household ingredients stored in their pantries originate from Pre-Columbus Mexico.
+Many would be surprised to find out what common household ingredients stored in their pantries originate from Pre-Columbian Mexico.
 Food staples such as chocolate, maize, vanilla, and peanuts have been in the diets of the ancient Mexican peoples.
 It is fair to say that Mexico has left a fingerprint in the cuisine of most nations around the globe.
-Today's Mexican food is a hybrid between European Spanish cuisine and the food of the Mayan, Aztecs, and various other native peoples.
+Today's Mexican food is a hybrid between European Spanish cuisine and the food of the Mayan, Aztecs, and various other indigenous peoples.

 There are many different dishes for English teachers to sample.
 Northern regions of Mexico often consist of more meat-based dishes which feature a lot of beef and goat.
 Dishes from the central region of the country have a combination of flavors from both the North and South.
 The Southern regions of Mexico often incorporate a lot of chicken with spicy vegetables into their meals.
 Not to be forgotten, cities along the coast usually offer healthy helpings of seafood in their meals.
 In recent years, Mexican cuisine started to become a favorite of the international culinary arts scene and is highly regarded by some of the world's top chefs.